 For caretakers and health-care workers, frequent hand washing is recommended to minimize the transfer of infected secretions to the mouth or nose.
 In the hospital, patients with meningococcemia are placed in private rooms and staff will wear surgical masks when approaching the patient.

-There is an effective and safe vaccine to protect against most serogroups of meningococcus that cause meningococcemia.
-Unfortunately, no effective vaccine exists for serogroup B in the U.S. For the other major disease-causing serogroups (A, C, Y, W135), there are two types of vaccines available in the United States.
+There are effective and safe vaccines to protect against meningococcemia.
+Vaccines are available for all five serogroups, but no single vaccine covers all five.
+Aquadrivalent vaccine covers four major disease-causing serogroups (A, C, Y, W135), and there are two types of vaccines available in the United States in this category.
+A separate vaccine covers the fifth serogroup (B).
 The choice of vaccine depends on the age of the patient.
 Vaccine side effects are usually mild, consisting of a sore arm.
 Allergic reactions may occur but are very rare.